techidaily/site-win11-tips/source/_posts/the-perplexity-of-non-existent-drive-letters-in-windows-systems.md

 5. Change the drive letter to any other unused letter to free up the one being used.
 6. Close the Registry Editor and restart your computer.
 You should then be able to assign the unused letter as you wish.

- If you prefer not to mess around with the Registry directly, you can use something like[AOMEI Partition Assistant Standard](https://www.diskpart.com/download-home.html) .
+ If you prefer not to mess around with the Registry directly, you can use something like [AOMEI Partition Assistant Standard](https://www.diskpart.com/download-home.html) .
 The free version has limited tools but will let you reassign drive letters.

 1. Open the Partition Assistant app and find the drive you want to reassign in the main window.
 2. Right-click on the drive and select**Advanced > Change Drive Letter** from the menu.